WFRM

-WFRM (600 kHz) is a commercial AM radio station, licensed to Coudersport, Pennsylvania, and serving listeners in Potter, Elk, Mckean & Cameron counties in North Central Pennsylvania.
-It broadcasts a soft oldies - adult standards radio format, with programming supplied by Westwood One's "America's Best Music" radio network.
+WFRM (600 kHz) is a commercial radio station, licensed to Coudersport, Pennsylvania, and serving listeners in Potter, Elk, Mckean & Cameron counties in North Central Pennsylvania.
+It broadcasts the Good Time Oldies format.

 WFRM and its sister station, WHKS 94.9 FM in Port Allegany, are owned by L-Com, Inc., a company controlled by David Lent.

 By day, WFRM is powered at 1,000 watts.
-But to protect other stations on 600 AM from interference, it reduces power at night to 46 watts.
+At night it reduces power to 46 watts, to protect other stations on 600 AM from interference.
 WFRM uses a non-directional antenna, with its transmitter on Radio Tower Road at Dutch Hill Road in Coudersport.
-Programming is also heard on 30 watt FM translator W243EB at 96.5 MHz.
+Programming is also heard on FM translator W243EB at 96.5 MHz.